Last updated: May 5, 2026

 | Friend or neighbor as worker | Yes | Allowed if the worker meets the training, enrollment, and background requirements. |

-2) Elderly Waiver (EW) with Consumer Directed Community Supports (CDCS)
+Elderly Waiver (EW) with Consumer Directed Community Supports (CDCS)

 What it is.
 The Elderly Waiver is Minnesota’s main home and community-based waiver for people age 65 and older who need the level of care provided in a nursing facility.
 CDCS is the self-directed option that can be used under the Elderly Waiver.

 How it helps.
 CDCS gives the senior more control.
-Minnesota says people using CDCS may choose the supports that fit their assessed needs, decide when they receive them, and hire the people they want, including parents and spouses.
+Minnesota says people using CDCS may choose supports that fit their assessed needs, decide when they receive them, and hire the people they want, including parents and spouses.
 For seniors, that usually means an adult child, spouse, or another trusted relative can be part of the plan.
 CDCS can also cover some goods, supplies, equipment, and home changes if the plan supports them.

 How to apply or use it.
-Start with the county or tribal nation Long-Term Care Consultation contact and ask for an assessment for the Elderly Waiver.
+Start with the county or tribal nation long-term-care consultation contact and ask for an assessment for the Elderly Waiver.
 If the person is approved and wants self-direction, ask specifically for CDCS.
 Minnesota says people can get help writing the CDCS community support plan from family, friends, or a paid CDCS support planner.

 What to gather or know first.
 Bring Medical Assistance paperwork, income and asset records, a list of daily care needs, and the names of the relatives you want to hire.
 Also think through backup care.
 CDCS gives more control, but it also gives the family more employer-like responsibility.

-3) Alternative Care (AC) with possible CDCS
+Alternative Care (AC) with possible CDCS

 What it is.
 Alternative Care is Minnesota’s main senior program for people age 65 and older who need nursing-home-level care but are not yet eligible for Medical Assistance.
 Minnesota says AC provides many of the same services as the Elderly Waiver, and some people on AC may use CDCS.

 Who can get it or use it.
-The senior must be 65 or older, meet nursing facility level of care through MnCHOICES, not have enough income and assets to pay for a nursing facility stay lasting longer than 135 days, need services that cost less than 75% of what MA would pay for a similar person, and have no other way to pay for the services.
+The senior must be 65 or older, meet nursing facility level of care through MnCHOICES, not have enough income and assets to pay for a nursing facility stay lasting longer than 135 days, need services that cost less than 75% of what Medical Assistance would pay for a similar person, and have no other way to pay for the services.

 How it helps.
 AC is often the most important Minnesota backup when a senior is slightly over the MA rules but still needs a lot of help at home.
 If CDCS is available in the case, it may open a path to paying a family caregiver.
 If CDCS is not used, AC can still pay for services that reduce the family burden, like homemaker help, meals, respite, or other home-based supports.